 John Matthews had long been a shadowy presence in his son Dan’s life.
 Every six months it was a new city, a new state, a new apartment.
 Dan, who lived with his mother, suspected something illegal was going on.
 He was estranged from his father and even used his stepfather’s last name, Candland.
-Once, when Dan was 16, Matthews called him from a pay phone to say he was going underground and might appear on the television show America’s Most Wanted one day.
+Once, when Dan was 16, Matthews called him from a pay phone to say he was going underground and might appear on the television show America’s Most Wanted.
 Months later, when they reconnected, neither brought it up.

 Matthews, who is now 59, recognized how he must have looked to his son: a troubled Vietnam veteran, a paranoid man who wandered between jobs and marriages, despised the government, and always kept a camouflage backpack filled with food, water, and clothing by his bedroom door.
 “Danny always figured I was trash,” Matthews says.
 “Or a bad person.”